Eben Etzebeth: Western Province and Stormers

 Injury ruled Etzebeth out of the first half of the 2013 Super Rugby season, but he returned for the second half of the campaign, playing 8 matches and scoring 1 try.
 He also won a team-high 47 lineouts and effected 8 steals on opposition throws.
 For the 2013 Currie Cup, Etzebeth was again missing for large chunks of the season due to Springbok commitments, however he once again returned for the final 3 matches of the season.
 This time he was unable to stop the Sharks from regaining the Currie Cup by turning the tables on Western Province with a 33–19 win in Cape Town.

 The first 6 months of 2014 saw Etzebeth a foot injury sustained while on international duty in November 2013 ruled him out of the entire campaign.
 He remained committed to both of his Cape Town-based sides and in April 2013, he signed a deal that would keep him tied to Western Province and the Stormers until 2016.

-Etzebeth was yellow-carded following a fight with Blues loose forward Akira Ioane in 2017.

-NTT Docomo Red Hurricanes
+NTT Docomo Red Hurricanes Osaka

-In July 2015, he signed a deal to play for NTT DoCoMo Red Hurricanes in the Japanese Top League.
+In July 2015, he signed a deal to play for NTT DoCoMo Red Hurricanes Osaka in the Japanese Top League.